developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/guide/configreference/index.md

 ## ApplicationCache

 ### ApplicationCacheEnabled
 **Applies to only to Android devices running KitKat and higher**.
 Allows an HTML5 app to be stored locally for off-line operation, improved speed and reduced server load.
-Disabled by default. **Note: Unrelated to the web cache feature**.
+Enabled by default. **Note: Unrelated to the web cache feature**.

 **Possible Values**: